Xe/site/blog/templeos-2-god-the-rng-2019-05-30.markdown

 }

 fn splitWords(data: []const u8, numWords: u32) ![][]const u8 {
-    var result: [][]const u8 = try alloc.alloc([]const u8, numWords);
+    // make a bucket big enough for all of god's words var result: [][]const u8 = try alloc.alloc([]const u8, numWords);
     var ctr: usize = 0;

-    var itr = mem.separate(data, "\n");
+    // iterate over the wordlist (one word per line) var itr = mem.separate(data, "\n");
     var done = false;
     while (!done) {
         var val = itr.next();
-        if (val) |str| {
+        // val is of type ?u8, so resolve that if (val) |str| {
-            if (str.len == 0) {
+            // for some reason the last line in the file is a zero-length string if (str.len == 0) {
                 done = true;
                 continue;